lsst-dm/dmtn-167/index.rst

    The Gen3 repository will eventually be extended to include fine-grained, exact provenance - essentially a serialization of the directed acyclic graph (DAG) that describes the processing.
    Whether queries against that DAG are fast enough to allow this more rigorous provenance information to be used as a type of collection (replacing some usage of ``TAGGED`` and ``CHAINED`` collections) remains to be seen, however.
    It is also worth noting that in general the full DAG does not maintain the usual collection invariant of having only one dataset with a particular dataset type and data ID (e.g. two calexps with the same data ID, from two differently-configured runs, could each contribute to different, non-conflicting coadd patches in downstream runs).

+Prompt Processing
+^^^^^^^^^^^^^^^^^

+Prompt Processing runs are automated processing runs that execute on incoming observational data in near real time.
+Unlike DRP-style processing, Prompt Processing operates continuously and autonomously: for each observation day, the service automatically processes all data matching configured criteria (such as specific survey programs) as the data arrives.
+While Prompt Processing runs within a specific software release environment (deployed as a container image), the collection naming convention uses hash-based identifiers rather than explicit release versions and ticket numbers.
+This approach reflects the operational nature of the service: a single deployment may process data across multiple nights, and different releases may be deployed mid-observation in response to changing conditions or emergencies.
+In this context, the precise software and configuration state, captured by the hash values, provides more suitable provenance than a nominal release label or ticket number would.

+Prompt Processing output ``RUN`` collections follow the naming pattern:

+``<instrument>/prompt/output-YYYY-MM-DD/<pipeline>/pipelines-<package-hash>-config-<config-hash>``

+where:

+* ``YYYY-MM-DD`` represents the observation day (``day_obs``)
+* ``<pipeline>`` identifies the specific pipeline executed
+* ``<package-hash>`` is a hash of the complete software environment, including all Python package versions in the active Science Pipelines installation and the Prompt Processing code itself (pipeline definitions, configuration files, and source code)
+* ``<config-hash>`` is a hash of the runtime configuration, including the APDB configuration and other pipeline-specific settings

+This naming scheme ensures that each Prompt Processing run produces a uniquely identifiable output collection with full provenance traceability.
+The embedded hash values guarantee that any change to either the software environment or the runtime configuration will result in a new, distinct collection name, enabling precise reproducibility and change tracking.

+An example Prompt Processing ``RUN`` collection name is ``LSSTCam/prompt/output-2024-03-15/ApPipe/pipelines-a1b2c3d-config-e4f5g6h``.

+For each observation day, a ``CHAINED`` collection is created to aggregate all output ``RUN`` collection from Prompt Processing.

+An example Prompt Processing daily chain is ``LSSTCam/prompt/output-2024-03-15``.

+These collection naming conventions are specific to real-time Prompt Processing.
+Collection conventions for Daytime AP Catchup processing are currently under discussion in RFC-1159.

 .. _collections-developer-processing-outputs: